-You can do this every day at bed time.
+You can do this every day at bedtime.
 Like the tomato and honey treatment, this too can be used as a mask.
-For this, you have to combine half teaspoon of lime juice and another half teaspoon of cucumber juice, and apply it on your face.
+For this, you have to combine a half teaspoon of lime juice and another half teaspoon of cucumber juice and apply it on your face.
 Wash off once it is dry.

 Milk makes oily skin supple and soft.
 It is a very good cleanser.
 The alpha hydroxy acids of milk will exfoliate your skin gently, and maintain its natural pH balance.

 - Lavender or sandalwood oil – 2-3 drops